OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 1. Ontology scope.
 The new ontology must present use cases demonstrating its relevance to the life sciences.
 Was the ontology developed using expert input or trusted scientific sources representative of the consensus in its target domain of knowledge?
 If the ontology was developed for a very specific purpose or community, representation and consensus need not be broad; however, this scope should be clearly stated.
 2. Terms with the new ontology prefix.
 All new terms MUST follow the [OBO identifier scheme](http://obofoundry.org/id-policy) (often they are accidentally written wrongly, e.g. using https instead of http).
-The Ontology reviewer MUST run a lexical matching tool on the submitted ontology that checks for lexical overlap with existing OBO ontologies, and post the results of that matching process as a comment in the NOR issue.
-The comment should instruct the submitter to address all cases where a new identifier was introduced for a concept (1) that already existed, or (2) that would be in scope for another ontology, clearly citing this SOP.
 There MUST NOT be a term with the same meaning available in another OBO Foundry ontology, ie there must not be a term referring to a concept that already exists in another OBO Foundry ontology (whether or not the label is identical).
 There SHOULD NOT be another OBO Foundry ontology whose scope covers any of the new terms (NCIT excluded, which was included in OBO as a bridge and does not commit to OBO principles).
 In the event that these conditions cannot be fulfilled, justification(s) MUST be provided.
 Such justification(s) include:
     - the demonstration that these terms are actually not the same (this happens when term meaning/concept is ambiguous); or
     - the other OBO Foundry ontology (for which the terms were in scope) was contacted and rejected the request for adding new terms in scope for that ontology.